 The Western Sahara conflict has proven to be one of the most protracted and intractable struggles facing the international community.
-Pitting local nationalist determination against Moroccan territorial ambitions, the dispute is further complicated by regional tensions with Algeria and the geo-strategic concerns of major global players, including the United States, France, and the territory's former colonial ruler, Spain.
-For over twenty years, the UN Security Council has failed to find a formula that will delicately balance these interests against Western Sahara's long-denied right to a self-determination referendum as one of the last UN-recognized colonies.
-In the first book-length treatment of the issue in over two decades, Zunes and Mundy examine the origins, evolution, and resilience of the Western Sahara conflict, deploying a diverse array of sources and firsthand knowledge of the region gained from multiple research visits.
-Shifting geographical frames--local, regional, and international--provide for a robust analysis of the stakes involved.
+Pitting local nationalist determination against Moroccan territorial ambitions, the dispute is further complicated by regional tensions with Algeria and the geo-strategic concerns of major global players, including the United States, France, and the territory’s former colonial ruler, Spain.
+Since the early 1990s, the UN Security Council has failed to find a formula that will delicately balance these interests against Western Sahara’s long-denied right to a self-determination referendum as one of the last UN-recognized colonies.
+The widely-lauded first edition was the first book-length treatment of the issue in the previous two decades.
+Zunes and Mundy examined the origins, evolution, and resilience of the Western Sahara conflict, deploying a diverse array of sources and firsthand knowledge of the region gained from multiple research visits.
+Shifting geographical frames—local, regional, and international—provided for a robust analysis of the stakes involved.

 Syracuse University Press

 Zunes, Stephen and Mundy, Jacob, "Western Sahara: war, nationalism, and conflict irresolution" (2022).
 All USF Faculty Authored Books.
 76.